 The investment in blockchain is impressive.
-First of all, financial institutions see technology as an opportunity to reduce operating costs and increase work efficiency.
+First of all, financial institutions see technology and top blockchain companies as an opportunity to reduce operating costs and increase work efficiency.
 The distributed ledger system has unique transparency and security features at the same time.
 Of course, we can’t say that everything’s perfect.
 Particularly, blockchain is difficult to apply due to the lack of government regulation and industry standards for technology in most countries.
 Nevertheless, this doesn’t slow down financial startups, which create serious competition for traditional financial institutions.

 Blockchain and Digital Banking

 At the beginning of its appearance, blockchain became a kind of competitor to traditional banks.
 A huge number of financial startups have created a promising alternative to the payment systems we are used to.
 The banking industry has chosen a course for a deep study of technology and soon blockchain began to transform the existing system, making it more technologically advanced and relevant to the needs of customers.